quarkiverse/quarkus-resteasy-problem/README.md

 ## Custom ProblemPostProcessor
 If you want to intercept, change or augment a mapped `HttpProblem` before it gets serialized into raw HTTP response body, you can create a bean extending `ProblemPostProcessor`, and override `apply` method.
-It will be a normal CDI bean, where e.g. you can inject other beans.

 Example:
 ```java